fabric8io-images/s2i/java/README.md

 ## Build Time

-* **MAVEN_ARGS** Arguments to use when calling maven (default: `package hawt-app:build -DskipTests -e`).
-Please be sure to run the `hawt-app:build` goal when not already bound to the `package` execution phase, otherwise the startup scripts won't work when.
+* **MAVEN_ARGS** Arguments to use when calling maven, replacing the default `package hawt-app:build -DskipTests -e`.
+Please be sure to run the `hawt-app:build` goal (when not already bound to the `package` execution phase), otherwise the startup scripts won't work.
 * **MAVEN_BUILD_DIR** Path to `target/` where the jar files are created
 * **MAVEN_EXTRA_ARGS** Additional Maven  arguments, useful for temporary adding arguments like `-X`.
 These are added to `${MAVEN_ARGS}`
-* **MAVEN_MIRROR_URL** If set to a Maven repository URL this URL is taken as a mirror for Maven central
 * **MAVEN_CLEAR_REPO** If set then the Maven repository is removed after the artifact is built.
 This is useful for keeping the created application image small, but prevents *incremental* builds.
 The default is `false`